-At the hearing on the appeal, the protesting party will be afforded a reasonable opportunity to present its protestcase.
+At the hearing on the appeal, the protesting party will be afforded a reasonable opportunity to present its case.
 Unless otherwise permitted by the Board, presentations will be limited to oral argument and documentary evidence.
-The Board will not consider new grounds New documents or evidence that couldshould have reasonably been provided during the original protest submission. solicitation or previous appeal process shall not be admitted or reviewed.
+New documents or evidence that should have reasonably been provided during the solicitation or previous appeal process shall not be admitted or reviewed.

-Upon conclusion of the hearing, the Board will either reject or allow the protest.
-Upon Board action, a written statement of the reasons and potential remedies therefore will be included in the record and written notice will be sent to all Bidders or PrposersProposers advising of the Board's determination on the protest.
-A protester may not commence litigation prior to exhausting all administrative remedies. render a decision or continue the matter for decision during the next regularly scheduled Board of Director's meeting, or at its discretion, the Board may call a special session to exclusively address and/or render a decision.
+Upon conclusion of the hearing, the Board will either render a decision or continue the matter for decision during the next regularly scheduled Board of Director's meeting, or at its discretion, the Board may call a special session to exclusively address and/or render a decision.
 The decision by the Board shall be rendered within 30 business days after the final hearing date.
 The decision by the Board is final and no other District appeals will be granted.

-H. Protests onto the Federal Transit Administration (FTA) for Federally Funded Procurements
+H. Protests to the Federal Transit Administration (FTA) for Federally Funded Procurements